AkashTiwari15/Ride-Sharing-Dispatch-Simulator/README.md

 This project is licensed under the MIT License. ✔ Free to use, modify, and distribute with attribution. ✔ No liability for issues arising from use.

 📊 Status
-🟢 Active → This project is being maintained and improved.
+🟢 Active → This project is being maintained and improved